melkoep/melkoep.github.io/README.md

-# Melanie Koeppen - Product Person
+# Melanie Koeppen - Product Manager/ Product Leader

 I am a freelance Product Person - I am available for short-term or long-term product projects or as an interim or fractional product manager or product leader: